encodeous/journeyroute/README.md

 ## `Usage`

-To use JourneyRoute, simply copy the jar file into the mods folder.
+To use JourneyRoute, simply copy the jar file into the `mods` folder.
 Make sure the following requirements are also met:

 ### Requirements

-- Fabric Mod Loader
+- Fabric Mod Loader (See <https://fabricmc.net/wiki/install>)
 - Minecraft 1.18+
-- JourneyMap installed
+- JourneyMap (See <https://www.curseforge.com/minecraft/mc-mods/journeymap/files/all?filter-game-version=2020709689%3A7499> for downloads)
+- LibGui (See <https://github.com/CottonMC/LibGui/releases> for downloads)

+To install JourneyRoute, download the latest release from <https://github.com/encodeous/journeyroute/releases/download/latest/journeyroute-1.0.0.jar> and copy it into the `mods` folder.

 ## `Is JourneyRoute Unfair?`